lingtalfi/SqlFiddler/doc/api/Ling/SqlFiddler/SqlFiddlerUtil.md

 - [SqlFiddlerUtil::getOrderBy](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getOrderBy.md) &ndash; Returns the "order by" snippet to insert in your query.
 - [SqlFiddlerUtil::getPageOffset](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getPageOffset.md) &ndash; Returns the page offset to insert in your query.
 - [SqlFiddlerUtil::getPageLength](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/getPageLength.md) &ndash; Returns the "page length" to insert in your query.
+- [SqlFiddlerUtil::fetchAllCount](https://github.com/lingtalfi/SqlFiddler/blob/master/doc/api/Ling/SqlFiddler/SqlFiddlerUtil/fetchAllCount.md) &ndash; Returns an array containing the rows of the prepared query and the total number of rows when limit is removed from that query.